ThilakSamplegithub/Email-notification/README.md

 By using Nodemailer as the primary provider and Mailgun as a secondary fallback, the system aims to ensure consistent email delivery while maintaining a clean, scalable, and adaptable code structure.
 .

-## usecases :
+### Use Cases for Switching Email Providers

-The need to switch email providers after repeated failures is applicable in scenarios where reliable email delivery is crucial, such as job application acknowledgments after we have applied via linkedin,password reset emails when we forgot password in platforms like hackerrank and leetcode and important notifications.t
+The strategy of switching email providers after repeated failures is essential in various scenarios where reliable email delivery is critical:

-Transactional Emails: E-commerce platforms sending order confirmations, shipping updates, and invoices need reliable email delivery.
-If one email provider fails, switching ensures the customer receives these critical communications.
-Account Verification: Websites requiring email verification during user registration can use this strategy to ensure the verification email is sent, even if one provider fails.
+- **Job Application Acknowledgments:**
+  - When applying for jobs via platforms like LinkedIn, it's crucial to receive confirmation that the application has been submitted.
+Switching providers ensures that these acknowledgments are reliably delivered even if one provider encounters issues.

+- **Password Reset Emails:**
+  - For platforms like HackerRank and LeetCode, password reset emails are vital when users forget their passwords.
+If the primary provider fails, switching to a secondary provider ensures that users receive the necessary instructions to reset their passwords.

+- **Transactional Emails:**
+  - E-commerce platforms need to send order confirmations, shipping updates, and invoices.
+Reliable delivery of these emails is critical for customer satisfaction.
+Switching providers helps ensure that these important communications are delivered without interruption.

+- **Account Verification:**
+  - During user registration, websites often require email verification.
+The ability to switch providers guarantees that verification emails are sent even if the primary provider fails, preventing registration issues for users.

+- **Alerting Systems:**
-Alerting Systems: In monitoring and alerting systems where alerts are sent via email (e.g., for server downtime or security breaches), ensuring the alert is delivered even if the primary email provider fails is vital.
+  - In systems that monitor and alert users about server downtime or security breaches, timely delivery of alerts is crucial.
+Switching providers ensures that critical alerts reach recipients even if one email provider experiences problems.

+- **Newsletter and Marketing Emails:**
-Newsletter and Marketing Emails: Companies sending out newsletters or marketing emails might use this approach to guarantee that their emails reach the audience, even if there are issues with one provider.
+  - Companies sending newsletters or marketing emails need to reach their audience consistently.
+Using a fallback provider helps ensure that these communications are delivered even if the primary email provider encounters issues.

+This approach ensures the reliability and effectiveness of email communication across various critical functions.